 The figure on the left is often interpreted as a persecutor.
-However, the posture of his hands does not reflect the aggressiveness or threat typical of persecutors seen in other representations of the Passion.
-He is difficult to compare with the figure on the right, dressed in refined attire, who holds the rope placed around Christ's neck.
+However, the position of his hands58 does not convey the aggressiveness or threat typically seen in other representations of the Passion.
+He is difficult to compare with the figure on the right, dressed in refined attire59, who holds the rope placed around Christ's neck.